developingAlex/lakedisappointment/README.md

     When those functions are passed through from the app.js file, in there they are declared as functions that basically make api calls to make the changes and then update the state once they get a response back.

-1. We're going to be using *react-router* which has become the defacto standard for routing in react, (they have a dedicated docs site for learning about it - when you go there click on the web button for the web docs)
+1. We're going to be using *react-router* which has become the defacto standard for routing in react (they have a dedicated docs site for learning about it - when you go there click on the web button for the web docs).

-    looking at the section 'static routing'
+    Looking at the section 'static routing'.

-    an example, looking at their own docs, they have a side bar that persists when you navigate their docs. you can see that that is based on the url as everything in the docs for web is preceeded by .../react-router/web/...
+    An example, looking at their own docs, they have a side bar that persists when you navigate their docs. you can see that that is based on the url as everything in the docs for web is preceeded by .../react-router/web/...

-1. Install it in your web (frontend) directory `yarn add react-router-dom`
+1. Install it in your web (frontend) directory with `yarn add react-router-dom`

     It was mentioned that this was related to 'history': the javascript library handles the cross browser issues with handling different routes with callbacks that run when the path changes.